tdwg/website/conferences/2024/index.md

 ## Call for abstracts

-The [call for abstracts](/conferences/2024/call-for-abstracts/) for individual oral or poster presentations in Oxford Abstracts is now open.
-Please see the [Submission Guidelines for OA Abstracts](/conferences/2024/oa-abstract-submission-guidelines/). **DEADLINE: 19 April 2024**
+The [call for abstracts](/conferences/2024/call-for-abstracts/) for individual oral or poster presentations in Oxford Abstracts (OA) has now closed.
+Abstracts will undergo review and authors will be notified by 15 May about their status.

+An opportunity will open to submit _extended_ abstracts (based on successful abstracts submitted to OA) to _Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/collections))_.
+Details to be announced later in May.

 ## [Code of Conduct](/conferences/2024/code-of-conduct/)